php-fig/fig-standards/proposed/http-message.md

      * an exception.
      *
      * @return StreamInterface Stream representation of the uploaded file.
-     * @throws \RuntimeException in cases when no stream is available or can be
+     * @throws \RuntimeException in cases when no stream is available.
-     *     created.
+     * @throws \RuntimeException in cases when no stream can be created.
      */
     public function getStream();